 Badges, Accolades, and Testimonials

 You work to get certifications and certificates that set you apart from your competition.
 Ensure that your site visitors know how skilled you are by displaying badges and accolades prominently with links back to the original site.
-Social proof not only communicates your abilities to prospective customers but provides outward lining opportunities to reputable sites within your industry.
+Social proof communicates your abilities to prospective customers and provides outward-lining opportunities to reputable sites within your industry.